Homepage Blank 5 Wishes Document PDF Form

 How Do I Change To Five Wishes?

-or durable power of attorney for health
+durable power of attorney for healthcare.

-letters across the copy you have.
-Tell
+across the copy you have.
+Tell your lawyer

-new wishes.
+about your new wishes.

 WISH 1